Calculator

 0

-The UCAS Tariff was introduced to create a standardized method for comparing different qualifications across the UK education system.
-Administered by the Universities and Colleges Admissions Service (UCAS), this points-based system converts grades from A-Levels, BTECs, Scottish Highers, International Baccalaureate, and numerous other qualifications into a universal numerical score.
-Universities specify entry requirements using UCAS Tariff points, making it easier for applicants with diverse educational backgrounds to understand whether they meet admission criteria.
+The UCAS Tariff was introduced to create a fair, standardized method for comparing different qualifications across the UK and international education systems.
+Administered by the Universities and Colleges Admissions Service (UCAS), this points-based framework translates grades from A-Levels, AS-Levels, Extended Project Qualifications (EPQ), BTECs, Scottish Highers, and the International Baccalaureate (IB) into a unified numerical score.

 UCAS Points Progression Formula: